turingschool/curriculum/source/paths/elevate/maximizing_heroku.markdown

 web.1: up 2014/03/20 11:55:08 (~ 57s ago)
 {% endterminal %}

+### Scaling in Action

+In the sample application we've embedded a small test script that will make several requests to your application.
+Run it like this:

+{% terminal %}
+$ java generate_requests
+{% endterminal %}

+And you will see output that starts like this:

+{% terminal %}
+Starting the test.
+Request 1 responded after 2.0 seconds
+Request 2 responded after 4.0 seconds
+Request 3 responded after 6.0 seconds
+Request 4 responded after 8.0 seconds
+Request 5 responded after 10.0 seconds
+{% endterminal %}

+Note that the total response time is increasing linearly because the requests are queuing up for the single dyno.

+#### Parallelizing with Dynos

+Now let's ramp up four dynos and see what happens:

+{% terminal %}
+$ heroku ps:scale web=4
+{% endterminal %}

+And run the test again:

+{% terminal %}
+$ java generate_requests
+Starting the test.
+Request 1 responded after 2.0 seconds
+Request 2 responded after 2.0 seconds
+Request 3 responded after 2.0 seconds
+Request 4 responded after 2.0 seconds
+Request 5 responded after 4.0 seconds
+{% endterminal %}

+Your numbers will vary, but you will see greater variability in the total response time but *all* of them should be well under the slowest from the first run.
+Our requests are getting served by multiple dynos, balancing the load.

+#### Scaling Memory

+It turns out that the end point we're hitting makes use of a lot of RAM.
+Our 1X dynos are struggling.
+Let's scale up the memory available by using a 2X dyno and run the test again:

+{% terminal %}
+$ heroku ps:size web=2X
+$ java generate_requests
+{% endterminal %}

+You should observe your responses coming back even faster.

 ## Using the `Procfile`

 Heroku's *Cedar* stack allows you a lot of flexibility through the `Procfile`.
 You can define and name one or more processes that your application should run when deployed.